ecaldwe1/packtivity-with-umbrella-examples/hello-world-example-full-json-spec-ref/README.md

 This example uses [Umbrella](http://ccl.cse.nd.edu/software/manuals/umbrella.html) as the backend.

-The specification file used in this example can be found [here](https://raw.githubusercontent.com/ecaldwe1/packtivity-with-umbrella-examples/master/fast.umbrella).
+The specification file used in this example can not contain any tabs.
+Use spaces instead!

 ## About this example
 This example will echo "Hello World" to the command line and then pipe that into the outputfile.